Simca: 1946: a decisive year

 It is very easy to see how the two-door AFG looked, because its four-door equivalent went into production, little changed from Grégoire's prototype, as the Panhard Dyna X. It was a car designed by an engineer, and Pigozzi thought it ugly.
-In trying to make it more appealing to the style conscious car buyers who, it was hoped, would appear in Simca showrooms once the economy picked up and government restrictions on car ownership began to be relaxed, Simca designers took the underpinnings of the Grégoire prototype and clothed it with various more conventionally modern bodies, the last of which looked uncannily similar to a shortened Peugeot 203.
-This “Simca-Grégoire” performed satisfactorily in road tests in France and around Turin (home town of Fiat who still owned Simca), and by September 1946 the car was deemed ready for production.
+Simca designers hoped to make it more appealing to the style-conscious car buyers who, it was believed, would appear in Simca showrooms once the economy picked up and government restrictions on car ownership began to be relaxed.
+The designers took the underpinnings of the Grégoire prototype and clothed it with various more conventionally modern bodies, the last of which looked uncannily similar to a shortened Peugeot 203.
+This 'Simca-Grégoire' performed satisfactorily in road tests in France and around Turin (home town of Fiat, which still owned Simca), and by September 1946 the car was deemed ready for production.
 But Pigozzi was still cautious.
 He had little enthusiasm for the gratuitously unfathomable complexities involved in producing a mass-market front-wheel drive car.
 The experience of the Citroën Traction Avant, which had bankrupted its manufacturer in the mid-1930s, was not encouraging.
 Pigozzi therefore applied to the (at this stage still strongly interventionist) government for a far higher level of government subsidy than the government could contemplate.
 Both the “Simca-Grégoire” project and the government's own enthusiasm for micro-managing the French automobile industry were by now running out of momentum.
-Sensing that there was no prospect of putting the “Simca-Grégoire” into production any time soon, General Technical Director Grégoire resigned from the company early in 1947.
+Sensing that there was no prospect of putting the 'Simca-Grégoire' into production any time soon, General Technical Director Grégoire resigned from the company early in 1947.

-Meanwhile, at the first Paris Motor Show since the end of the war, in October 1946, two models were on display on the Simca stand, being the Simca 5 and the Simca 8, at this stage barely distinguishable from their pre-war equivalents.
+Meanwhile, in October 1946, at the first Paris Motor Show since the end of the Second World War, two models were on display on the Simca stand, being the Simca 5 and the Simca 8, at this stage barely distinguishable from their pre-war equivalents.
 A new car arrived in 1948 with the Simca 6, a development of the Simca 5 which it would eventually replace, featuring an overhead valve 570 cc engine: the Simca 6 was launched ahead of the introduction of the equivalent Fiat.